jianghuaw/install-nodepool/README.md

 To install osci, use the following command:

-    inp-osci-install --port 2424 citrix_gerrit ubuntu 127.0.0.1 SWIFT_KEY
+    inp-osci-install --port 2424 citrix_gerrit ubuntu 127.0.0.1 SWIFT_KEY DEMO

-Where `SWIFT_KEY` will be used to upload the logs to swift.
+Where `SWIFT_KEY` will be used to upload the logs to swift, and `DEMO` is the image name to be used.

 ### Update osci binaries

 To update the binaries, use the following command:

     inp-osci-release --port 2424 ubuntu 127.0.0.1

+### Backup databases

+To save a backup of all the databases to the file `backup.tgz`:

+    inp-osci-backup --port 2424 ubuntu 127.0.0.1 backup.tgz

+### Restore database

+To restore the database from the local file `backup.tgz`, use:

+    inp-osci-restore --port 2424 ubuntu 127.0.0.1 backup.tgz

 ### Development: Update nodepool